PersiaML/tutorials/src/data-processing/index.md

 batch_data.add_dense_i64(np.ones((batch_size, dim), dtype=np.int64))
 ```
 ## Categorical Data
 We define the *Categorical Data* as *Sparse Data* in our library.
-It is important to add the name to each *Sparse Data* for purpose of later embedding lookup phase.A *Categorical Data* is composed by a batch of variable length of 1d tensor.
+It is important to add the name to each *Sparse Data* for later embedding lookup.
+A *Categorical Data* is composed of a batch of 1d tensors of variable length.

 *code example*
 ```python